Date Joined: July 3, 2020

 I rate items as I get my hands on them.
 I'm often away from home 2-3 days at a time, and will rate immediately once I get home to my mail.

-HOW I RATE: 1=did not receive.
-3=item sent late or did not match the description. (in either event, I will contact you first to correct the situation).
+HOW I RATE: 1=did not receive (I will contact you and give opportunity to send before rating a 'one').
+3=item sent late or did not match the description.
 5=sent on time and fit the description.
 Heart=more than the minimum requirements (i.e. you acknowledged something in my profile or wrote more than "hi there" on a postcard.
 Extra items are nice, but thoughts are more important to me than things)

 Please rate items I send to you in a timely manner.
 I like knowing my items made them to you safely.